BREAST AUGMENTATION MASTOPEXY

 What about scar management?

-Post-operatively, wounds will be dressed with white hypafix, changed to brown tape after two weeks.
-Apply tape for at least 6 weeks, and protect scars from sun exposure for 6 months using tape or sunscreen.
+Post-operatively, wounds will be dressed with comfeel, changed to brown tape after two weeks.
+Apply tape for at least 2 weeks then start using Giovene scar gel.
+Protect scars from sun exposure for 6 months using tape or sunscreen.

 When can I shower?